h591341/QuizAppOblig1/README.md

 ## Task 3 (oblig 2)

-After writing the following command in Android Studios terminal...
+After writing the following command in the Android Studios terminal...

-" ./gradlew connectedAndroidTest --info"
+*" ./gradlew connectedAndroidTest --info"*

-we get the following output:
+we get the following **output**: